Part 2 - You, and the Other You(s)

 So what is up with this autopilot or elephant?

-Similar to part 1 the autopilot or elephant has been getting programed by trial and error over the course of your life but it has been doing it with a million times more information, so there are millions and millions more rules that we realize.
+Similar to part 1 the autopilot or elephant has been getting programed by trial and error over the course of your life but it has been doing it with a million times more information, so there are millions and millions more rules in our brains than we realize.
 And the goal of these rules will be to ensure survival, i.e. immediate reward.

 This autopilot can do things like